Delphine Seyrig: Personal life

 Seyrig married (and was later divorced from) American painter Jack Youngerman (1926–2020), who had studied at the École des Beaux-Arts in Paris.
-Their son Duncan (b.
-1956, Paris) is a musician and composer working in both France and the United States.
-Seyrig's granddaughter, Selina Youngerman, is a working actress based in London.

 In 1971, Seyrig signed the Manifesto of the 343, publicly declaring she had had an illegal abortion.
 She was the unrequited love of Anglo-French actor Michael Lonsdale.

 Seyrig died in a Paris hospital on October 15, 1990, from lung cancer, aged 58.